priyanshupandey092/computer-science-journey/README.md

 # Computer Science Journey

-This repository showcases my learning journey in Python programming and web development, focusing on building strong fundamentals and practical skills.
+This repository documents my learning journey in Python programming and web development, with a strong focus on fundamentals, problem solving, and building practical skills.

 ## Skills & Technologies
 - Python (fundamentals, problem solving)